19hours/sg-statutes/Acts/Workforce Singapore Agency Act.md

 ### Composition of offences

-48\.—(1) The chief executive or any officer authorised by him may, in his discretion, compound any offence under this Act which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum of money not exceeding $2,000.
+48\.—(1) The chief executive, or an employee of the Agency authorised in writing by the Agency, may compound any offence under this Act that is prescribed under subsection (3) as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding the lower of the following:

+(a) one half of the amount of the maximum fine that is prescribed for the offence;

+(b) $2,000.

+[Act 20 of 2016 wef 04/10/2016]

 (2) On payment of such sum of money, no further proceedings shall be taken against such person in respect of the offence.

+(2A) All sums collected under this section are to be paid into the Consolidated Fund.

+[Act 20 of 2016 wef 04/10/2016]

 (3) The Agency may, with the approval of the Minister, make regulations to prescribe the offences which may be compounded and the method and procedure by which those offences may be compounded.